 Farm to Foodhall: The Magic Ingredient is our beautifully illustrated new book, published by HarperCollins Children’s Books, aimed at children aged 4-9.
 As well as a wonderful story, it also contains recipes and activities – perfect to keep little ones entertained over the summer holidays.
-It’s available in M&S stores and on Ocado now.
+It’s available in M&S stores.

 Amalia’s adventure helps her learn what makes our M&S Select Farms so special.
 She sees how our strawberries and cherries are grown in harmony with nature, how a vertical farm can grow lettuce and how bees make honey.
 She also discovers how our farmers encourage wildlife on their farms to protect the environment, the importance of reducing food waste and how our farmers look out for their animals’ welfare.

 “We’re delighted to have worked with M&S on this truly collaborative project, creating a book that will not only entertain children but also deliver important learnings on sustainability and the journey of food from farm to Foodhall.
 This is a book for young readers that we hope will inspire long-lasting conversations about responsible farming and the joys of food prepared with care and love,” says Juliet Matthews, colour publisher, HarperCollins Children’s Books.

 There are lots of delicious recipes in the book, from brioche bread-and-butter pudding to coconutty chicken curry.
 Our Farm to Foodhall merchandise, from €4, will inspire kids to give the recipes a go.
 Available in store, the range includes a smart tote bag, baking utensils and mixing bowl.

 Try our easy recipe, made with the M&S Select Farms honey Amalia learns about in the book.

 Combine M&S Select Farms strawberries and honey in this twist on a classic.